section-engineering-education/engineering-education/content/articles/compile-your-node.js-application-into-a-.exe-file/index.md

 At the end of this tutorial, you would have learned the following:

-- What are `.exe` files and what are their importance.
+- What are `.exe` files and their importance.
-- Some packages we can use to compile your Node.js application into `.exe` files.
+- Packages that we can use to compile your Node.js application into `.exe` files.
 - Creating a simple Node.js application.
-- Compiling Node.js files into an executable file for different operating systems.
+- Compiling Node.js files into an executable file for various operating systems.
-- Running the executable file in the current operating system.
+- Running the executable file in an operating system.

 ### Pre-requisites